 Certain of the underwriters and their affiliates have performed, and may in the future perform, investment banking, commercial banking and advisory services for us and our affiliates from time to time for which they have received or will receive customary fees and commissions.
-The underwriters may also, from time to time, engage in transactions with or perform services for us and our affiliates in the ordinary course of their business.
-Affiliates of Lehman Brothers Inc., Citigroup Global Markets Inc., UBS Securities LLC and RBC Capital Markets Corporation are lenders under our credit facility and, accordingly, may be repaid from the proceeds of the offering.
+The underwriters and their affiliates may also, from time to time, engage in transactions with or perform services for us and our affiliates in the ordinary course of their business.
+Affiliates of certain of the underwriters in this offering are lenders under our revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of the offering.
+Because they will be receiving more than 10% of such proceeds, this offering is being conducted in accordance with the applicable provisions of NASD Conduct Rules 2710(h) and 2720.